keberso/aws-eks-workshop/7-autoscaling-clusters/README.md

-# Autoscaling Applications - Lab 6
+# Autoscaling Clusters - Lab 7

 Before starting to learn about the various auto-scaling options for your EKS cluster we are going to install Kube-ops-view from Henning Jacobs.